 20- After his incredible performance against Juventus, Fabio Capello, the then-Juventus coach, requested to loan Messi.

 21- After Capello’s request, Inter Milan made a bid to buy Messi.
 They were willing to pay his €150 million release clause and triple his wages.
-According to the then-president Joan Laporta, it was the only time when the club faced a real risk of losing Messi.
 He ultimately decided to stay at Barcelona.

 22- Because of an injury, Messi was ruled out from the 2006 UEFA Champions League final which Barcelona won against Arsenal in Paris.
 He was so disappointed that he did not celebrate that Champions League victory, something he later came to regret.